Delmon Young: Back to Tampa

 On August 22, 2013, Young signed a minor league deal with the Tampa Bay Rays, who assigned him to the Double-A Montgomery Biscuits.
 It was his second stint with the franchise.
-He was added to the major league roster on September 1 when the rosters expanded and was on the Rays' postseason roster as they made it to the American League Division Series.
+He was added to the major league roster on September 1 when the rosters expanded.
+Young appeared in 23 games with the Rays in September, batting .258 with three home runs and 7 RBI.
+The Rays later included him on their postseason roster.
+In the 2013 American League Wild Card Game, Young again continued his postseason prowess with a solo home run in the Rays' 4–0 win over the Cleveland Indians.
+He later batted .250 with 2 RBI in the 2013 ALDS as the Rays fell to the Boston Red Sox in four games.

 Baltimore Orioles

 Young signed a minor league deal with the Baltimore Orioles in January 2014.
-On March 29, 2014 it was announced that Young had earned a spot on the Orioles' Opening Day roster.
-Young hit his first home run as a member of the Orioles on April 8, 2014 in a 14–5 victory over the New York Yankees at Yankee Stadium.
+On March 29, 2014, it was announced that Young had earned a spot on the Orioles' Opening Day roster.
+Young hit his first home run as a member of the Orioles on April 8, 2014, in a 14–5 victory over the New York Yankees at Yankee Stadium.
+He finished the 2014 season batting .302 with seven home runs and 30 RBI in 83 games.
+Young particularly excelled as a pinch hitter, finishing 10-for-20 (.500) off the bench for Baltimore.

-On October 3, 2014, Young came in as a pinch hitter with 1 out and the bases loaded in the bottom of the 8th inning of game 2 of the 2014 American League Division Series against the Detroit Tigers.
+On October 3, 2014, Young came in as a pinch hitter with one out and the bases loaded in the bottom of the eighth inning of Game 2 of the 2014 American League Division Series against his former team, the Detroit Tigers.
 He swung at the first pitch and hit a base-clearing double that gave the Orioles a 7–6 lead.
 The Orioles won the game and took a 2–0 lead in the series.

 On December 24, 2014, Young re-signed with the Orioles on a one-year, $2.25 million deal that could reach $3 million if he hits all of the deal's incentives.
-He was designated for assignment on July 1, 2015.
-He was released on July 9.
+After finding himself in a crowded outfield situation, he was designated for assignment on July 1, 2015.
+At the time, he was batting .270 with two home runs and 16 RBI in 52 games.
+Young was released on July 9.